brunoebernardi/eks-custom-tf/EKS Custom Cluster/README.md

 # Destroy
 1. Run on terminal: terraform destroy -auto-approve
-##### NOTE: For Network issues, before terraform deletes EKS cluster, if the internet gateway and subnets are not removed within 8 minutes, manually remove LB and SG ELB on AWS Console or AWS CLI.
+##### NOTE: If you have issues on destroy the cluster, please check your custom application resources via AWS CLI and/or AWS UI.
+Some of this files are not managed by terraform.